 Instructions

-• In a small dish, mix the spices.
-Season the chicken on both sides.
-Pull the skin up, and apply some of the spice mix underneath as well.
+• Season the chicken.
+Mix the spices in a small bowl, then rub all over the chicken.
+Pull the skin up and apply some of the spice mix underneath as well.

 • Sear the chicken.
-In a 12-inch cast iron skillet, add just enough extra virgin olive oil to coat the bottom.
-Heat over medium-high.
-As soon as the oil is shimmering, add the chicken, breast side down.
-Brown for 6-8 minutes, then flip over and brown on the other side another 5 minutes or so.
+Coat the bottom of a 12-inch cast iron skillet in a thin layer of olive oil and set over medium-high heat.
+As soon as the oil is shimmering, add the chicken with the breast side down.
+Allow to brown undisturbed for 6-8 minutes, then flip and brown on the other side, another 5 minutes or so.

-• Option to Add Vegetables.
-If you like, about 20 minutes or so before you pull the chicken out of the oven, add the tomato and onion to a small roasting dish.
+• Meanwhile, roast the vegetables (optional).
+About 20 minutes or so before you pull the chicken out of the oven, add the tomato and onion to a small roasting dish.
 Toss with olive oil and salt.
 Place on the lower rack of the oven to roast.
-When done, add a handful of spicy green olives to the roasted veggies and serve with the chicken. (see more ideas for what to serve along)
+When done, add a handful of green olives to the roasted veggies and return to the oven for a few minutes to warm.

 Video